-Operating as a state of the art, scalable learning and knowledge exchange hub, SMART will implement COAF programs based on models which have charted success in 22 villages in the Armavir and Aragatsotn regions of Armenia over the past decade.
+Operating as a state of the art, scalable learning and knowledge exchange hub, SMART will implement COAF programs based on models that have charted success in 22 villages in the Armavir and Aragatsotn regions of Armenia over the past decade.

 The SMART concept will allow scalability throughout rural regions.
 Smart campuses will respect the integrity of rural aesthetics in sync with modern architectural design, maintaining the authenticity of the region, while encouraging progressive ideology.
 Each campus will utilize sustainable and green design, off the grid components and renewable energy.

-The Smart Center accommodates a world class from global influencers throughout interconnected virtual classrooms , meeting areas, computer labs for student and youth clubs, an auditorium for performances and presentations , a library and studios for languages, arts and music and a restaurant.
+The Smart Center accommodates a world-class from global influencers throughout interconnected virtual classrooms, meeting areas, computer labs for student and youth clubs, an auditorium for performances and presentations, a library and studios for languages, arts and music, and a restaurant.

-The architecture establishes a new approach regarding landscape and nature, it tries to engage with the scale of the landscape by creating a form that embraces the surrounding and creating ambiguity as it creates an environment more than a building.
+The architecture establishes a new approach regarding landscape and nature, it tries to engage with the scale of the landscape by creating a form that embraces the surroundings and creating ambiguity as it creates an environment more than a building.

 The design focuses on architecture and its relation with nature enabling a different view of architecture and the void.
 The landscape becomes the heart of the project while the program is arranged around it enabling a new reading of the built environment as a new nature.

 Children Of Armenia Fund (COAF) is a non-profit, non-governmental 501(c) (3) organization.
 COAF uses community-led approaches to reduce rural poverty, with a particular focus on youth.
 Since the inception of its programs in 2004, COAF has funded and implemented educational, healthcare, community and economic development programs serving more than 28.000 people in rural villages of Armenia.